 Architecture of the Tower of London

-While standing in front of the Tower of London I was actually impressed by its size.
-Rather then standing in front of just the tower, I had the feeling I was looking to the proper Medieval town.
+While standing in front of the Tower of London, I was actually impressed by its size.
+Rather than standing in front of just the tower, I had the feeling I was looking to the proper Medieval town.
 It’s really gigantic!

 The oldest part of it is the White Tower built back in the 11th century by William the Conqueror.
-He built it when he and his Norman invaders came to today’s England, to serve as his home there.
-However, by building such a huge edifice, he definitely wanted to show his power to the locals, and the fact that he is not leaving.
+He made it when he and his Norman invaders came to today’s England, to serve as his home there.
+However, by building such a colossal edifice, he definitely wanted to show his power to the locals, and the fact that he is not leaving.

-During the centuries many different buildings were added on, so today it is a large architectural complex of houses mostly built in 12th and 13th century.
+During the centuries many different buildings were added on, so today it is a significant architectural complex of houses mostly built in 12th and 13th century.

-All of them are retired military man and it is a great honor to serve as a Yeomen Warder.
-Well, not all of them are men, because from this year there is a first lady in history among them, as well.
+All of them are retired military man, and it is a great honour to serve as a Yeomen Warder.
+Well, not all of them are men, because from this year there is the first lady in history among them, as well.

 The Crown Jewels

-However, crowns and the objects there are telling the story of the British monarchy in a unique way.
+However, crowns and the objects there are telling the story of the British monarchy uniquely.
 It was probably for the first time I understood some of the political and historical relations over there.
-And could it be a better way then learning about history by looking to the beautiful jewelry and some of the World’s greatest diamonds?
+And could it be a better way than learning about history by looking to the beautiful jewellery and some of the World’s most magnificent diamonds?

-Tower of London is also well known for many political prisoners that were held there at some point in a history.
-However, there is a place that tells the story of them in the most suitable way – Beauchamp Tower.
-Mostly the prisoners of the higher social status were held there so you are not really getting the feeling of a dungeon while inside.
+Tower of London is also well known for many political prisoners that were held there at some point in history.
+However, there is a place that tells the story of them most suitably – Beauchamp Tower.
+Mostly the prisoners of the higher social status were held there, so you are not really getting the feeling of a dungeon while inside.

-The Tower of London is an absolute must for anyone interested in British history, medieval castles or an amazing Royal jewelry.
+The Tower of London is an absolute must for anyone interested in British history, medieval castles or a fabulous Royal jewellery.
 Once again, a massive thanks to Sean and a Context Travel for this beautiful experience!

 *This post contains some affiliate links.